mediadrop/mediadrop/doc/dev/storage.rst

 Media Storage API
 =================

+There are many, many ways to host media on the Internet.
+MediaCore supports a bunch of them right out-of-the-box, but we wanted to make it simple to add support for new methods.

+By default, MediaCore supports hosting media files:

+* on third-party services (like blip.tv, Dailymotion, Google video, Vimeo, YouTube)
+* via any direct HTTP, HTTPS, or RTMP url to a media file
+* locally, by serving uploaded files via the same webserver as MediaCore

-MediaCore was designed with the knowledge that different users would have different storage needs.
-By default, MediaCore supports hosting media files on third-party services (like blip.tv, Dailymotion, Google video, Vimeo, YouTube) or via any direct HTTP, HTTPS, or RTMP url to a media file.
-MediaCore also supports, out of the box, automatically transferring uploaded media files to a remote FTP server, if that FTP server makes the files available at an HTTP url.
+MediaCore can also automatically transfer uploaded media files to a remote FTP server, if that FTP server makes the files available at an HTTP url.
-And, of course, MediaCore supports locally storing uploaded files on your server.

-While this breadth of options is designed to match the majority of needs, it is far from a complete list of storage possibilities.
-As such, we have designed the storage system in MediaCore to be easily extensible, so that other options can be added with as little trouble as possible.
+All of these options are implemented using MediaCore's Storage Engine API.
+This API is designed to make it simple for new storage methods to be added.

 The Storage Engine system is located in :mod:`mediacore.lib.storage` and the API is defined by the abstract class